 Academics want to preserve video games.
-The game industry is fighting them in court.
+Copyright laws make it complicated.

 The next stage

-The ESA argued in its victorious 2021 case that the access proposed by academics and researchers “would greatly expand the scope of who would be eligible to perform circumvention” and would amount to an “online arcade.”
+The ESA contested during the 2021 exemption bid that the access proposed by academics and researchers “would greatly expand the scope of who would be eligible to perform circumvention” and would amount to an “online arcade.”

 In response, Lowood said his library is always looking for a “middle ground” so as to respect intellectual property rights while providing access to games for academics.
 He added that the current legal environment hampers work in his field.
 “Blanket solutions really gum up the works,” he said.